It feels like potholes are everywhere. Sometimes, a road is so riddled with the perilous pockmarks that it’s impossible to avoid them.

 So, if your car has fallen foul and needs expensive repairs, here’s how you can make a claim for pothole damage.

 A pothole is a hole that has formed in the surface of a road.
-They can damage a car’s suspension, warp the wheels, and cause tears and punctures in your tyres.
+A large, deep or hidden pothole can damage a car’s suspension, warp the wheels, and cause tears and punctures in tyres.

 Why are there so many potholes in the UK?